-The idea here is that these various poems from different places and different times are brought together because they had this common theme of the "love relationship."
-That's a very interesting perspective, but to me it has a major problem to it.
-One of the things that shows up in the poem very clearly is that there are a large number of very precise repetitions of verses, of words and ideas, that give the indication, to me at least, that this piece is very carefully structured, it isn't just a haphazard collection, and I want to look at that in some detail in a moment or two.
+The idea here is that these various poems from different places and different times are brought together because they have this common theme of their love relationship.
+That's a very interesting perspective, but to me, it has a major problem to it.
+One of the things that shows up in the poem very clearly is there are a large number of very precise repetitions of verses, of words, of ideas, which give the indication to me at least that this piece is very carefully structured.

-A second problem dealing with the interpretation of the song, or the structure of the song is: Is it or is it not unity?
-Second, if it's unity, if it's one piece from one author or from one particular period, does it have any kind of sequential order in it?
+It isn't just a haphazard collection, and we'll want to look at that in some detail in a moment or two.
+A second problem dealing with the interpretation of the song or the structure of the song is, one, is it or isn't it a unity?
+And second, if it's a unity, if it is one kind of piece from one author from one particular period, does it have any kind of sequential order in it?
 In other words, does it go from start to finish?
-But, as we said earlier on in this discussion, one of the things about the song is that it doesn't work as a drama because there's no cohesiveness to it in the sense that it starts, moves to a series of plot events, and comes to a conclusion.
-The Song as we have it is kind of circular.
-You start in one place, you go around and around and around, and you come out in the same place.
-There doesn't seem to be any progression.
+But as we said earlier on in this discussion, one of the things about the song is it doesn't work as a drama because there's no cohesiveness to it in the sense that it starts, moves to a series of plot events, and then comes to a conclusion.
+The song as we have it is kind of circular.

-Now, that has some implications for the interpretation of the song, and again we'll look at this in a little more detail later on, but at this stage it would suffice to say that if this is a sequential series of things, that the events are moving from beginning to some sort of conclusion on to the end, it poses some major problems with the content of the song.
+You start in one place, you go around and around and around, and come out in the same place so that there doesn't seem to be any progression.
+Now that has some implications for the interpretation of the song, and what it means, and again we'll look at this in a little more detail later on, but at this stage suffice it to say that if this is a sequential series of things, that the events are moving from a beginning to some sort of conclusion on to the end, it poses some major problems with the content of the song.
 This is a series of love poems, either arranged or by one author, and the events in the story as it unfolds seem to be out of sequence in what we would consider a normal relationship.

-The relationship between the man and the woman here is very obviously sexual, and there's fairly clear indication that right from the beginning, this is what's on the mind of this young couple, and that's hardly the thing you'd want to say, that the biblical record approves of a premarital sexual relationship.
-The situation here is, well if this is sequential, that is a hard argument not to have to make.
+The relationship between the man and the woman here is very obviously sexual, and there's a fairly clear indication that right from the beginning this is what's on the mind of this young couple.
+And that hardly is the thing you want to say, that the biblical record sort of approves of a premarital sexual relationship.
+And the situation here is, well if this is sequential, that is a hard argument not to have to make.